EXPERT EVALUATIONS AND TESTIMONY

 WELCOME TO THE EXPERT EVALUATIONS AND TESTIMONY SECTION.
-If you are a legal malpractice attorney, these frequently asked questions are designed to help you to consider whether you would want to engage LEC as an ethics expert in your case.
+If you are a legal malpractice attorney, these frequently asked questions are designed to help you understand the benefits of seeking an expert to be part of your team.

 What are some of the recommended factors to consider when searching for an expert?